takano-akio/crunghc/readme.md

 If this is the first time \<script\>.hs is run, crunghc compiles it to an executable file and stores in a cache directory (~/.crunghc/ on Unix).
-Next time, it will automatically use the cached version.
+Next time it is run, the cached version will be used.